 Chapter H repeats the material from Chapter A, puts it in context — between Chapters G & I where it was always intended to go — and adds a new sub-plot involving AM’s interaction with rodent peers who look different (brown mice — AM is gray — and a bully rat), doubling Chapter H’s length vs. A. The new material, including a slightly different ending from Chapter A — is itself more complex than the original ending of the former Ch.
-J — sets up answering a question that’s been lingering since Chapter A, as well as leading into the next and final chapter of this volume, where a surprise ending is waiting.
+J — which helps answer a question lingering since Chapter A, as well as leading into the next and final chapter of this volume, where a surprise ending is waiting.
 Last minor changes 10.8.21.

 Notes for Chapter H, “New House, New Cat, New ‘Nay’bors”

 The pre-revision Chapter J (now A — and half of H) was the first chapter written after the author resurrected a decades-old comic character as the Autistic star of a new graphic novel.
 It was always meant to be a late chapter sequentially, as other planned chapters take place in a previous home.
 However, feedback from readers of this blog suggested that the early Chapter J made a better introductory chapter than those occurring prior to it.
 Ch.
 J had more action and pictures relative to words vs. later written chapters and had few conscious “teachable moments,” so the author agreed!